-PTTEP Group's operating plan is to

-maintain and increase the production

-of our current domestic and overseas
+PTTEP Group's operating plan is to maintain and increase the production of our current domestic and overseas projects.

-projects.
 The Company also has a clear and focused strategic plan to support our future growth.
-The to achieve 600,000 BOED by 2025
+The Company has set a production target to achieve 600,000 BOED by 2025 for the sustainability and stability as our growth aspiration.